pudly/schmopera-hugo/content/articles/so-can-we-hear-hologram-callas-soon.md

 date = "2015-09-21T10:48:00-04:00"
 lastmod = "2015-09-23T09:08:00-04:00"
 publishDate = "2015-09-24T12:00:00-04:00"
-slug = "so-can-we-hear-hologram-callas-soon"
-title = "So, can we hear hologram Callas soon?"
+short_description = "Whitney Houston's hologram will sing a concert next year at \"a major U.S. venue\" next year.
+Pat Houston, president of the Whitney Houston Estate and Greek billionaire Alki David, CEO of Hologram USA, are working together on this latest hologram concert venture; Whitney's image will be shown onstage \"the same way that Tupac and Snoop Dogg interacted onstage at Coachella,\" according to David." slug = "so-can-we-hear-hologram-callas-soon" title = "So, can we hear hologram Callas soon?"
 +++